andrius-siup/cherry-on-the-cake/README.md

   * Image URL
   * Add local image
     * buttons:
-      * Add Product - save the new data and redirect into the Product Detail page.
-To look how everything looks from the user's side.
+      * Add Product - save the new data and redirect to the Product Detail page.
+To look at how everything looks from the user's side.
       * Cancel - data not saved and simple back into the Products page.

 * As an admin of the website, in the Products page and Product detail page, I want to see the edit and delete product links.